-The photo above is from my 24th birthday celebrations, six years ago where we rented a limo, rode to dinner, and went clubbing into the wee hours of the morning!!
+The photo above is from my 24th birthday celebrations, seven years ago where we rented a limo, rode to dinner, and went clubbing into the wee hours of the morning!!
 WHAT A TIME!

 I could remember the Thursday through Sunday (sometimes Monday) runs my friends and I used to make.
 Bar hopping, club hopping, hitting up house parties and gatherings as if they were in endless supply.
 But today, it’s more than clear that our supply has definitely run out and…

 I could go to restaurants every weekend and get fat, find a “lounge” and sip my favorite drinks while listening to a DJ spin the same records and pretend that I’m having a good time, but I’m a partier…a bonafide-in the middle of the dance floor-hands in the air-wining down to the ground-drinks on deck-sweet sweat pouring dancer and partier.
 You may not have known that about me but I love a good party, I love to dance, I love to socialize, have a good cocktail, horribly sing to the top of my lungs to my fave tunes and wild out!!

 Gone are the days when my friends and I would get the weekend started on a Friday evening at Blue Note, straight from the office!
 We’d buy rounds and rounds of drinks and escape the rigours of the workweek for a few hours.
 We’d then drive to Cocktails and Dreams (yes, I loved that place…DON’T JUDGE ME!) and workout to our favorite old school reggae and dancehall tunes.
 Saturdays at Charlie’s was LIT…although at that time we would’ve said “the bomb” or “off the chain!”
 Charlie’s was the spot; the melting pot of everyone from everywhere, from every background just wanting to party and have a good time.